CENTRAL & SOUTHERN FLORIDA (C&SF) PROJECT

 The USACE is continuing construction of the C-111 South Dade project.
 Planning and design efforts are underway on many of the projects included in the CERP.
 Most of the effort is conducted in partnership with the South Florida Water Management District (SFWMD), and design is proceeding according to the Design Agreement executed in May 2000.
 The Design Agreement was amended in August 2009 to incorporate changes per the Master Agreement.
 The Master Agreement was executed between the USACE and the SFWMD in August 2009 and provides the cost-share and provisions for constructing and operating CERP projects.

-Fiscal Year 2017 (FY17) was a positive year for CERP implementation.
-The Jacksonville District awarded construction contracts for the Kissimmee River Restoration and Broward County Water Preserve Areas projects.
-Progress continued on construction for these projects: Modified Water Deliveries to Everglades National Park, C-111 South Dade, Indian River Lagoon-South, C-44 project Reservoir and Stormwater Treatment Area, and Picayune Strand Restoration, which included operational testing and monitoring of the Faka Union Pump Station, and continued construction on the Miller pump station.
-In FY18, USACE is continuing planning and design efforts on CERP projects, including preparation of Project Management Plans (PMPs), PIRs, and Technical Data Reports.
+Fiscal Year 2018 (FY18) was a positive year for CERP implementation.
+The Jacksonville District continued construction on the Kissimmee River Restoration and Broward County Water Preserve Areas projects.
+Construction continued on the following projects: Modified Water Deliveries to Everglades National Park, C-111 South Dade, Indian River Lagoon-South, C-44 project Reservoir and Stormwater Treatment Area, and Picayune Strand Restoration, which included operational testing and monitoring of the Miller pump station.
+In FY19, USACE is continuing planning and design efforts on CERP projects, including preparation of Project Management Plans (PMPs), PIRs, and Validation Reports.
 Currently, the main effort is focused on completing construction of the Kissimmee River Restoration, Modified Water Deliveries to Everglades National Park, and C-111 South Dade projects.